TROG111/SatNav/README.md

  5) Turn on screen, activate PB and you are ready to go.... good luck!

  ###Integration with Dimencia Hud:
+ 1) ensure you have a recent version of the Dimencia Hud already loaded and configured on your pilot seat

- 1) edit the LUA in your pilot seat that has the Dimencia Hud installed
+ 2) edit the LUA in your pilot seat that has the Dimencia Hud installed

- 2) create a new unit.start trigger and insert the following LUA code: unit.setTimer("spbTimer",5) firstTime = 1
+ 3) create a new unit.start trigger and insert the following LUA code: unit.setTimer("spbTimer",5) firstTime = 1

- 3) create a new unit.tick(spbTimer) trigger and insert the following LUA code if firstTime == 1 then myAutopilotTarget = dbHud.getStringValue("SPBAutopilotTargetName") if myAutopilotTarget ~= nil and myAutopilotTarget ~= "" then
+ 4) create a new unit.tick(spbTimer) trigger and insert the following LUA code if firstTime == 1 then myAutopilotTarget = dbHud.getStringValue("SPBAutopilotTargetName") if myAutopilotTarget ~= nil and myAutopilotTarget ~= "" then